Oyindamola-Omolade/SQL-Kultra-Mega-Stores-DSA-Project/README.md

 # MY-DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-2
-After completing Power BI classes at Incubator hub,this is my second portfolio project on Power BI Analysis
+After completing SQL classes at Incubator hub,this is my second portfolio project on SQL database Analysis

-## PROJECT TOPIC :Palmora Group HR Analysis
+## PROJECT TOPIC :Kultra Mega Stores Inventory
 ### Project Overview
-Palmora Group is a manufacturing company based in Nigeria This data analysis project aims to analyse issues of gender inequality in its 3 regions By analysing the various parameters in the data received, I seek to gather enough insights to identify key areas that the company needs to address immediately, find out the reason for the gender inequality news headline and how to prevent further bad news reports on gender inequality in Palmora Group.
+ KMS specialises in office supplies and furniture.Its customer base includes individual customers, small business owners(retail) and large corporate clients (wholesale).

+ By analysing the various parameters in the data received ( an excel file containing order data from 2009 - 2012), I seek to gather enough insights to make reasonable decisions which will improve sales, shipping and customer behavior .

 ### Data Sources
-The primary source used for this analysis is an Excel file
+The primary source used for this analysis is a CSV file

 ### Tools Used
-- Ms Excel for data entry
+- Ms Excel for data cleaning
-- Power BI for data cleaning and visulaization
+- SQL Server for data Query and analyis
 - Ms Powerpoint for presentation

 ### Data Cleaning and Preparation